wavemaker/docs/learn/app-development/widgets/datalive/datatable/datatable-events-methods.md

 | Event | Trigger and JavaScript Usage |
 | --- | --- |
-| On Before Row Insert | This event will be called before a new record is inserted in the underlying data entity.
+| **On Before Record Insert** | This event will be called before a new record is inserted in the underlying data entity.

 :::note
 - this event is triggered for _Editable Data Table with insert action defined_.
 Use Case: Populate the date modified or modified user to the current date or logged in user